Dispersal density estimation across scales: Introduction

 The rest of the paper is organised as follows: In Section~\ref{sec:estimator} we construct an estimator of $f(z_0)$ that takes $\mathcal X$ and $\mathcal Y$ as inputs and that adjusts to the scale $\sigma = \sigma_n$.
 Convergence rates for the estimator and matching minimax lower bounds are given in Section~\ref{sec:rates} and Section~\ref{sec:lowerBound}, respectively.
+The estimation of $\sigma$ is studied in Section \ref{sec: esti unknown sigma} while the estimation of $f$ when $\sigma$ is unknown via plug-in is undertaken in Section \ref{sec: esti f plugin}.
 A discussion with possible extensions is the content of Section~\ref{sec: discussion}.
-In particular, we develop alternative estimation approaches in a slightly simpler model in Section~\ref{sec:naive}.
 A short numerical simulation study is proposed in Section \ref{sec: numerical example}.
 All proofs are postponed to Section~\ref{sec:Proofs}.